squirrelphp/queries/README.md

 UPSERT (update-or-insert) queries are an addition to SQL, known under different queries in different database systems:

-- MySQL implemented them as "INSERT ...
+- MySQL and MariaDB implemented them as "INSERT ...
 ON DUPLICATE KEY UPDATE"
 - PostgreSQL and SQLite as "INSERT ...
 ON CONFLICT (index) DO UPDATE"
 - The ANSI standard knows them as MERGE queries, although those can be a bit different

 In this library we call this type of query `insertOrUpdate`.
 Such a query tries to insert a row, but if the row already exists it does an update instead, and all of this is done as one atomic operation in the database.
 If implemented without an UPSERT query you would need at least an UPDATE and then possibly an INSERT query within a transaction to do the same.
 UPSERT exists to be a faster and easier solution.

 PostgreSQL and SQLite need the specific column names which form a unique index in the table which is used to determine if an entry already exists or if a new entry is inserted.
-MySQL does this automatically, but for all database systems it is important to have a unique index involved in an UPSERT query.
+MySQL/MariaDB do this automatically, but for all database systems it is important to have a unique index involved in an UPSERT query.

 #### Usage and examples